MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 ---

-# Executing Delete DSRs against PowerApps Customer Data
+# Responding to Delete Data Subject Rights (DSR) Requests for PowerApps Customer Data

 The “right to erasure” by the removal of personal data from an organization’s Customer Data is a key protection in the GDPR.
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.

 PowerApps allows users to build line-of-business applications that are a critical part of your organization’s day-to-day operations, so when a user leaves your organization you will need to manually review and determine whether or not to delete certain data and resources that they have created.
-There is other customer data that will be automatically deleted whenever the user’s account deleted from Azure Active Directory.
+There is other personal data that will be automatically deleted whenever the user’s account deleted from Azure Active Directory.

-Here is the breakdown between which customer data will be automatically deleted and which data will require your manual review and deletion:
+Here is the breakdown between which personal data will be automatically deleted and which data will require your manual review and deletion:

 Requires manual review and deletion |	Automatically deleted when the user is deleted from Azure Active Directory.
 --- | ---
-Environment** | Gateway**
+Environment** | Gateway
 Environment permissions*** | Gateway permissions Canvas App** | PowerApps notifications
 Canvas App permissions | PowerApps user settings